pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2025-11-25-low-carb-pb-cookies.markdown

 - Mix together the nut butter, sweetener, egg, vanilla, and baking soda until just combined with a <a href='https://amzn.to/43FEbwe'>silicone spatula</a>

-- Note that my peanut butter is salted.
-If yours is unsalted, add 1/2 tsp (3 g) of salt to the dough

 - Scoop the cookies into 24 cookie dough balls, about 17 g each.
 Roll them in your hands, and place onto a parchment lined cookie sheet.
 Press down to your desired thickness, shape into a circle, and cross with a fork.
 These will puff up and expand just slightly when cooking

 - Bake for about 10 min at 350F, or until lightly golden brown.
 Allow them to cool totally on the pan before removing
 - <center><img src='/assets/Food/Healthier Dessert/Low Carb PB/out.jpg' alt='' class='instruction-image'></center>
+Notes:
+- Note that my peanut butter is salted.
+If yours is unsalted, add 1/2 tsp (3 g) of salt to the dough
 ---